 Overall Results: So I ended up with slightly higher traffic on both blogs in January with reduced posting and no posting at all.
 New people kept subscribing too and there were less unsubscribes because the newsletter wasn’t going out.

 What about income?

 My income was largely unaffected.
-On Successful Blogging.com my ebook and blog consultations continued to sell, web design enquiries kept coming and affiliate income came in as usual too.
+On Successful Blogging.com my eBook and blog consultations continued to sell, web design inquiries kept coming and affiliate income came in as usual too.